ProEnterprise/docs/docs/www/docs/user/manual/en/customer-portal/sign-up.md

 <!-- add-breadcrumbs -->
 # Sign Up

-Your Customer and Suppliers can signup to your ERPNext account by following Signup option on the Login Page.
+Your Customer and Suppliers can signup to your Pro Enterprise ERP account by following Signup option on the Login Page.

 #### Step 1: Signup